kubevault/prometheus-exporter/docs/concepts/vault-server-crds/storage/azure.md

       accountKeySecret: "azure-storage-key"
 ```

-#### azure.container
+### azure.container

-`azure.container` is an required field that specifies the Azure Storage Blob container name.
+`azure.container` is a required field that specifies the Azure Storage Blob container name.

 ```yaml
 spec: